FilipStanojcic/SensiPi/README.md

 These devices can be wired in many ways, so if need be, edit integration.py however necessary to match wiring to the defined GPIO pins, no other changes should be needed.

 # Difficulties
+Programming interrupts and threading proved tricky, mainly how to allow the user to switch environments.
+Allowing a toggle solved this issue, althought when exiting the program the interrupt does not act exactly how it should.
+I would hope to fix this in the future.